7 Different Types of Cloud Computing Structures

 - Customers do not have any control over the location of the infrastructure.

-- The cost is shared by all users, and are either free or in the form of a license policy like pay per user.
+- The cost is shared by all users and is either free or in the form of a license policy like pay per user.

 - Public clouds are great for organizations that require managing the host application and the various applications users use.